Skip to content

 In my experience, MEL is usually seen as a rigid and slightly removed process from daily program implementation.
 However, I believe that while program teams are the true content experts, MEL specialists/managers complement their role by facilitating learning and putting an evaluative lens to program thinking and approach.
 In subsequent posts, I will share some of our thinking on making MEL an agile and adaptive process, facilitating a culture of internal learning and recognizing the power dynamics created by MEL processes.

 Are you working in the grantmaking space?
 Whether you’re on the programs side, in MEL, or anywhere in-between, I’d love to hear your thoughts.
-You can reach me at [email protected]
+You can reach me at [email protected].

 Posted in Foundation News